MikeDP/ConfigManager/README.md

 `ConfigManager` (CM) is a Python class to trivialise persisting app data from CLI or GUI applications.
 Your application merely creates an instance of ConfigManager, creates and assigns values to its attributes and calls 'save_config' (as it closes) to write the data to the configuration file.
 Subsequent runs of your appliction will read the configuration file on startup, and re-create the previous attributes with the previous values.

 Internally, ConfigManager uses JSON to store it's data.
 New attributes can be created as normal by simple assignment.
 If you try to assign a non-existent attribute to a variable with =, it will assign 'None' rather than generate an exception.
 You can use CM.assign('attrb', DefaultValue) to simultaneously create and assign an attribute - if it doesn't already exist (current value is None), the default value is used.
-Attributes can be any normal Python data type[^1] and all attributes are saved _except_ private ones (starting with '_'), with the exception of `_comment`, which can be used as a _header_ for the saved config.
+Attributes can be any normal Python data type[^1] and all attributes are saved _except_ private ones (attributes starting with '_'), with the exception of `_comment`, which can be used as a _header_ for the saved config.
 [^1]: Any type from bool, str, bytes, int, float, complex, list, tuple, dict or set.

 ## Example Usage